 Philo, on the other hand, lets you watch until the end of the 7 days no matter what.
 Therefore, you can follow “free trial best practices” and cancel as soon as you sign up, then uncancel if you choose to stay with the service.

-Best Channels and Add-ons: Philo vs YouTube TV
+Best channels and add-ons: Philo vs YouTube TV

 However, the biggest difference between the 2 services is local programming and sports.
 YouTube TV delivers both, while Philo keeps its price down by offering neither.

-What to Watch on YouTube TV
+What to watch on YouTube TV

 YouTube TV broadcasts local affiliates for the big 4 networks (ABC, CBS, NBC and FOX) in 98% of US markets.
 You can enter your zip code on the website to see what’s available in your area.

 Sports is one area where YouTube TV shines.
-While it’s not up there with fuboTV or DirecTV Stream in terms of sports channels, it offers an impressive list.
+While it’s not up there with Fubo or DirecTV Stream in terms of sports channels, it offers an impressive list.
 And even though some channels, like beIN Sports and Stadium, are only available with the Sports Plus bundle, you get a lot with the base plan.
 Channels include:

 - CBS Sports